wigggins/gro/README.md

 # GRO
 (Work in Progress)
-GRO is starting point for rapid development of projects using HTML5 and Sass.
+Boilerplate for quickly developing projects.
 Gulp is used as the build tool to maximize the accessibility of your project by making it as performant as possible.

-## Features
+## What it do
-sass compilation
+*sass compilation
+*javascript and css minification
+*autoprefixer
+*image minification (todo)
-javascript and css minification autoprefixer image minification watch for file changes and initiates browser reload
+*watch for file changes and initiates browser reload